teambit/docs/docs/guides/02-using-bit-dev.md

 ---

 Bit.dev is a cloud service provided by Bit.
 Accessing bit.dev requires registering a user account.
-To export and import components from a local workspace to the account, the developer must login from the local workspace.
+To export and import components from a local workspace to the account, the developer must login to their account from the local workspace.

-Bit.dev provides these functions:
+Bit.dev provides the following functions:

 <div style="margin: auto; width: 90%; padding: 30px;">
 <a href="#remote-collections-hosting">